Kirsten West: Godmother of Southern Rock

 “We were definitely hippies,” she said, laughing at the memory.

 When Kirsten landed in Hollywood in 1968, she stepped into a city that glittered with promise while it quaked with change.
-By day she was working for a prominent interior designer in Beverly Hills, helping stage the sleek modern interiors of a changing world.
+By day she was working with a prominent interior designer in Beverly Hills, helping stage the sleek modern interiors of a changing world.
 By night, she was chasing live music in smoky clubs, watching artists test the edges of what sound could do.
 She didn’t need to be on stage to feel it — music was her home and the rhythm was already in her bones.

 Hollywood, 1968–1971

-Outside those well-designed glass-walled rooms, Hollywood was alive with music and Kirsten would have felt it.
+Outside those well-designed glass-walled homes, Hollywood was alive with music and Kirsten would have felt it.
 The canyons — Laurel, Topanga, Beechwood, Nichols — became creative havens where neighbors happened to be Joni Mitchell, Frank Zappa, or Crosby, Stills & Nash.
 Carole King settled into a piano in Laurel, Jim Morrison prowled the streets, Neil Young and Graham Nash traded riffs from porch to porch.
 Out of this heady mix came songs that defined an era — Mitchell’s “Big Yellow Taxi”, King’s “It’s Too Late”, The Doors’ “Love Street”, and CSN’s “Suite: Judy Blue Eyes.”
-The canyon crowd was weaving together folk harmonies, psychedelic textures, and domestic bohemia that spoke to young people like Kirsten, who were often seeking freedom and adventure.
+The canyon crowd was weaving together folk harmonies, psychedelic textures, and domestic bohemia that spoke to young people like Kirsten, who were seeking freedom and adventure.

 Meanwhile, down in the Valley, producers like Phil Spector were building the so-called Wall of Sound — lavish, layered arrangements that turned pop singles into symphonies, from the Ronettes’ “Be My Baby” to the Righteous Brothers’ “You’ve Lost That Lovin’ Feelin’,” the Crystals’ “Then He Kissed Me,” and Ike & Tina Turner’s “River Deep – Mountain High.”